Dogswell Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 When you consider the protein-boosting effect of the peas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Dogswell Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Dogswell is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.

 The line also lists six Dogswell canned dog foods and are reviewed by the Advisor in a separate report.